Welcome (film series): Welcome Back (2015 film)

-The movie then shifts to Dr. Ghunguroo (Paresh Rawal), who has found out that he has a step son from his wife's previous marriage, Ajju a.k.a.
-Ajay (John Abraham).
+The movie then shifts to Dr. Ghunguroo, who has found out that he has a step son from his wife's previous marriage, Ajju a.k.a.
+Ajay.
 Ajju is a local goon of Mumbai, where Ranjana studies.
 Through a chain of hilarious events, they both fall in love with each other.
 Meanwhile, Majnu and Uday arrange the marriage of Ranjana with the step-son of Doctor Ghunguroo, not knowing that he is a goon.
 However, at the engagement ceremony, Majnu reveals the truth of Ajju, to which Ajju resists with a fight, threatening to marry Ranjana without any of the brothers' consent.